Can Plug Power Inc. (PLUG) Remain Competitive?

 Morgan Stanley, on the other hand, stated in their research note that they expect to see PLUG reach a price target of $14.
 The rating they have provided for PLUG stocks is “Overweight” according to the report published on September 28th, 2020.

-After a stumble in the market that brought PLUG to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -13.44% of loss for the given period.
+After a stumble in the market that brought PLUG to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.08% of gains for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PLUG starting from Roth Johannes Minho, who sale 1,915,034 shares at the price of $23.11 back on Nov 13.
-After this action, Roth Johannes Minho now owns 0 shares of Plug Power Inc., valued at $44,257,350 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PLUG starting from Schmid Keith, who sale 83,333 shares at the price of $27.04 back on Dec 15.
+After this action, Schmid Keith now owns 356,220 shares of Plug Power Inc., valued at $2,253,041 using the latest closing price.

 Stock Fundamentals for PLUG